-Dedicated to eye-opening theatre for our nation's youth.
+Dedicated to eye-opening theatre for our nation.

 Founded in 2009, Trust Your Gut Productions has brought its touring, musical theatre productions and Talk-Backs to over a dozen schools and 2,000 children.